0Franky/SmokeFree/docs/screens/welcome page.md

     - Progress monitoring
 5. Would you like to receive notifications for support during your quit smoking journey?
     - Toggle switch to enable or disable notifications, with a brief explanation of the implications of this choice.

+## Step 3: Summary
+Displays the results of the initial questionnaire completed by users, including data on their smoking habits and their goals in quitting smoking.

 ~~~~~~~~~~~~~~~~~~~~~